 Employers that usually hire graduates without a numerical degree include:

 - Lloyd's (of London) – the insurance market

 However, requirement change from year to year so do check with the employers before applying.
-Some employers, such as Mercer and Aon, specify a numerate or ‘semi-numerate’ degree, which is a course that includes one or more modules related to maths.
+Some employers, such as Mercer and Aon, have been known to specify a numerate or ‘semi-numerate’ degree, which is a course that includes one or more modules related to maths.
 These could be science or IT subjects, business and management studies, economics, engineering, medicine, psychology, social sciences and policy.
 This list is not exhaustive and a candidate can give details in the application to highlight any modules that demonstrate numerate ability.